tiiuae/ci-vm-example/README.md

 ❯ nix run github:tiiuae/ci-vm-example#run-vm-jenkins-controller-ephemeral
 ```

-Alternatively, to run the locally cloned version of this repo:
+Alternatively, to run a locally cloned version of this repo:
 ```
 ❯ nix run .#run-vm-jenkins-controller-ephemeral
 ```